AY2526S1-CS2103T-F15b-1/tp/docs/UserGuide.md

 - `edit -c_id CLIENT_ID -email NEW_EMAIL`
 - `edit -c_id CLIENT_ID -b NEW_BIRTHDAY`

-You can edit multiple tags in a single command, such as:
+Users can edit multiple tags in a single command, such as:
 `edit -c_id CLIENT_ID -n NEW_NAME -email NEW_EMAIL`

 Editing multiple details: